-The inverter does not filter or actively condition the AC source.
+The inverter does not filter or clean up the power from the AC source.
 The voltage and power quality received by the output loads is the same as that of the source.
 If the voltage or quality do not meet the inverter's input requirements, it will disconnect and return to the inverting mode.

 - > To ensure a smoother transition, it may be advisable to raise the inverter's lower acceptance limit.

-The default setting is 108 Vac on both L1 and L2.
+The default setting is 208 Vac.
 A higher setting will cause the inverter to transfer sooner in the event of a quality problem. - If the AC source meets the inverter's requirements but is irregular, any fluctuations will be transferred to the loads.
 If the loads are sensitive, it may be necessary to improve the quality of the AC source. - The Generator input mode is intended to accept irregular or unfiltered AC sources and is more likely to do so than other modes.
 This should be considered before using this mode with sensitive loads.
-(See page 14.)
+(See page 13.)